Puneetharajkr/anthil-networks-car-buying-frontend-bus-booking-backend/README.md

-# 🚌 Anthil Networks - Bus Booking Backend API
+# 🚌 Anthil Networks - Bus Booking Backend API App

 This is the backend API for the **Anthil Networks Bus Booking System**, built using **Node.js**, **Express**, and **SQLite3**.
 It supports features like **admin route & bus management**, **user bookings**, and **role-based authentication** using JWT.